Skylake-dev/Notes/Machine Learning/Machine Learning.md

 where:
 - `Var[t]` is the variance of the noise (irreducible)
 - `Var[y(`**`x`**`)]`  is the variance of our approximation, describes how sensible to the noise it is, if we have high variance we are very sensitive to noise and it means that we are overfitting
-- `E[f(`**`x`**`) - y(`**`x`**`)]^2` is the bias squared of our approximation, how far from the true function we are.
-If the bias is high it means that we are really far from the real function and we are underfitting
+- `E[f(`**`x`**`) - y(`**`x`**`)]^2` is the squared bias of our approximation, how far from the true function we are.
+If the bias is high it means that we are really far from the real function and we are underfitting.

 Ideally we want to minimize both variance and bias to have the smallest possible error:
-- bias -> reduced with model complexity, independently from the number of samples
+- bias --> reduced with model complexity, independently from the number of samples
-- variance -> reduced with many samples or with simpler models
+- variance --> reduced with many samples or with simpler models
 ![bias_variance_graph](assets/bias_variance_graph.png)

-So when we have a large number of samples we want to use unbiased estimators since this will reduce the variance and so the total erro.
+So when we have a large number of samples we want to use unbiased estimators since this will reduce the variance and so the total error.
 On the other hand we have to use biased estimators when we have a few samples to compensate for the high variance.

 ### Training error and prediction error
 Given a dataset `D` with `N` samples we can choose a loss function to measure the error of our model on our samples.
 This is what we have focused so far using for example RSS.
 The problem of considering only the train error does not take into account the variance, it reprensents only the bias of the model.